Welcome to our mini teaching guide on alphabetizing!

 Even with modern technology, alphabetizing is used in many areas of our lives.
 In fact, you’ve probably used your alphabetizing skills this past week without even realizing it.
 Maybe you looked up a friend’s phone number in your contact list, or maybe you’ve looked something up in a book index.

 Here are some other common uses of alphabetized lists:

 Children go through four stages when learning to alphabetize.

 Here are hands-on activities and tips for each stage.

 This adorable hands-on activity promotes letter recognition and builds pre-reading skills.
 And as an added bonus, you can use the letter cutouts from this activity for some of the additional activities described in the tips below!

-The following tips can help reinforce Stage 1 alphabetizing skills.
+Follow these tips to help reinforce Stage 1 alphabetizing skills:

 Once a child has mastered putting the letters in alphabetical order, teach him that words can be alphabetized, too.

-In real-world applications, your student will come across multiple items that start with the same letter (as in children’s authors Sendak, Seuss, and Silverstein).
-So the next stage is to look to the second or third letter to alphabetize them correctly.
+In real-world applications, your child will come across multiple items that start with the same letter (for example, the names of children’s authors Sendak, Seuss, and Silverstein).
+The next step is to look at the second or third letter to alphabetize them correctly.